 * Keep plant leaves from coming in direct contact with plastic, as this can cause the leaves to freeze.

 * Remember to take the covers off plants during the daytime to prevent them from overheating.

 * Keep in mind that the average last frost date varies by area.
 For dates for your area, visit the Utah Climate Center website at https://climate.usurf.usu.edu/reports/freezeDates.php.

 It is worth making the effort to protect plants from freezing temperatures.
 Even changing the temperature just a few degrees can determine whether plants freeze or survive.

-By: Jay Dee Gunnell, Utah State University Extension horticulturist, firstname.lastname@example.org, 435-752-6263 and Mariah Mace, USU Extension intern
+By: Jay Dee Gunnell, Utah State University Extension horticulturist, firstname.lastname@example.org, 435-752-6263 and Mariah Pace, USU Extension intern

 Determining when to plant a garden can be especially confusing in Utah's unpredictable, varied climate where last-frost dates can vary by many days within just a few miles.
 Many experienced gardeners have planted and later lost their plants to frost.Read More